Roshan1299/Neural-Network-Car/README.md

 ## Code Structure
 The project is organized into multiple files, each handling a specific aspect of the simulation:

-- `car.py`: Implements the Car class, which handles the car's movement, collision detection, and AI behavior.
-It also manages the car's sensors and neural network.
+- `car.py`: Manages car movement, collision detection, sensors, and neural network.
-- `controls.py`: Defines the Controls class, which handles user input (keyboard controls) and maps them to car movements (forward, left, right, reverse).
+- `controls.py`: Handles user input for car controls.
-- `main.py`: Contains the main game loop, initializes the simulation, and manages the rendering of cars and the road.
-It also handles saving and loading the best-performing neural network.
-- `network.py`: Implements the NeuralNetwork and Level classes, which define the structure and behavior of the neural network used by the AI cars.
-It includes functions for feedforward propagation, mutation, and cloning.
-- `road.py`: Defines the Road class, which generates the wavy track and manages the road's borders.
-It also provides functions for drawing the road on the screen.
-- `sensor.py`: Implements the Sensor class, which simulates the car's sensors to detect distances to the road borders.
-This data is used as input for the neural network.
+- `main.py`: Main game loop, simulation initialization, and rendering.
+- `network.py`: Defines the neural network structure and behavior.
+- `road.py`: Generates and manages the wavy track.
+- `sensor.py`: Simulates car sensors for detecting road borders.
-- `settings.py`: Contains constants and configuration settings for the simulation, such as screen dimensions, colors, and neural network parameters.
+- `settings.py`: Contains simulation constants and configurations.
-- `visualizer.py`: Provides visualization tools for the neural network, allowing you to see how the AI is making decisions in real-time.
+- `visualizer.py`: Provides real-time neural network visualization.
-- `best_brain.json`: A JSON file that stores the state of the best-performing neural network.
-This file is generated when the user saves the brain and can be loaded in future simulations.
+- `best_brain.json`: Stores the best-performing neural network.

+## Controls
+- `R`: Reset the simulation with a new set of cars.
+- `S`: Save the brain of the best-performing car to a file (best_brain.json).
+- `ESC`: Exit the simulation.

 ## How it works